Peter B. Champagne

 Peter B. Champagne (December 6, 1845 – July 1, 1891) was an American businessman and politician.

+Early life

 Born Pierre Beaugrand dit Champagne in Saint-Félix-de-Valois, Quebec, son of Narcisse Beaugrand dit Champagne and Émilie Contré, Champagne settled in Wisconsin Rapids, Wisconsin, in 1863 and was in the logging business.
 In 1880, Champagne helped start a saw mill at Grandfather Falls and also started a mercantile store in Wausau, Wisconsin.
 In 1880, Champagne moved to Jenny Bull Falls, Wisconsin, and opened a store.
 He founded a railway and a lumber business.

+Government career

 He served on the Lincoln County, Wisconsin, Board of Supervisors.
 He served as village president and then on the common council when Jenny Bulls Falls became a city.
-In 1883, Champaign served in the Wisconsin State Assembly and was a Republican.
+In 1883, Champagne served in the Wisconsin State Assembly and was a Republican.
 He died in Merrill, Wisconsin.